jmejay/duel/README.md

 I have included a basic model here that references the prerequisite tables as proof of concept of analysis in dbt.
 The data is neatly unpacked now so any metric can easily be aggregated.

+- navigate terminal to ./dbt/duel
+- `dbt debug` to test connection
+- `dbt run` to complete models (fast!)

+Notice that the data is split in the duel database; between the initial raw schema from pandas, then categorised into their correct schemas; dbt, dbt_analysis and dbt_lookup.

 # 3) data output
-The data created so far can now be viewed at localhost:5432 in a postgres explorer like pgAdmin.
-At this stage the data should be delivered automatically for consideration, via visualisation or shared data dumps with a notification to interested parties.
+The data created so far can now be viewed at 127.0.0.1:5432 in a postgres explorer like pgAdmin. (user: postgres pass: pass).
+For ease of use / proof of concept, data can be viewed inside the data_output.ipynb.

+At this stage, Airflow would be on the final task of the DAG the data should be delivered automatically for consideration, via visualisation or shared data dumps with a notification to interested parties.
 This would be again an Airflow task, to either deliver the file / notification of completion of new datasets, or upon failure to notify by email that the pipeline has failed.

+# 4) AWS considerations
+AWS has managed services for Airflow, dbt and other database engines, so everything implemented here pythonically could be automated in Airflow and served via AWS.